Intermediaries, go-betweens, brokers, and middlemen:

 - Control over brand engagement and reputation.
 Manufacturers and producers don’t have much control over how and when their products are sold by retailers.
 A retailer may have salespeople with little knowledge of the product.
 The display may not be branded properly.
 There are numerous ways first impressions and engagement with end users can harm your brand.
 But if you’re in total control of that, you can deliver a stellar customer experience directly from who knows your product best: you.

-- Consistent omnichannel marketing.
+- Consistent omnichannel DTC marketing.
 Omniwhat??
 Channel.
 Check it out: omnichannel marketing means marketing through numerous channels.
+That's not the norm for B2B marketing.
 When your business controls everything from manufacturing to sales, you control every customer touchpoint.
 That means that whatever channel you choose to market in—SEO, physical packaging, social media, print media, etc.—your marketing will be consistent.
 Ask any brand marketing professional what the most important part of branding is and they’ll say consistency.

 - Deep user research.
 When you interact directly with your end users, you don’t get to know them.
 But when you’re digitally transacting with them, you can gather data.
 User behavior data like browsing habits, bounce rates, and cart abandonment.
 Or market research data by communicating directly with customers about their likes, dislikes, and expectations.
 That type of stuff is invaluable when it comes to delivering industry-leading customer experiences and, thereby, growing your business.